Cookies setting

 Social responsibility

 Do you notice that Starbucks is one of the most socially conscious companies across the globe?
 It has also availed of its brand to act as a social activist at local and international levels.
 Starbucks is LGBT-friendly and has created its store as safe havens for people of every preference.
 A lot of brands are now trying to break this line, but they keep impartial on genuinely divisive topics.
-Moreover, Starbucks does donate millions of dollars to refugees and migrants for humanitarian efforts around the world every year, for example, the Syrian crisis of 2015.
+Moreover, Starbucks donates millions of dollars to refugees and migrants for humanitarian efforts around the world every year, for example, the Syrian crisis of 2015.

 Starbucks has also invested efforts in the integration of 10,000 military veterans into its workplace, an action that has been highly appreciated across the country.
 In brief, Starbucks is socially conscious and attempts to influence the nation and the world at large.